gaborhor/TADPREP/README.md

 **A personal project to generate a resilient end-to-end ML data preparation Python script for tabular data.**

 ### Background
-The TADPREPS program (TAbular Data PREParation Script) is a unified, command line-executable data preparation script intended to streamline the data preparation process that is performed on nearly every tabular datafile before any form of advanced data analysis is applied.
+The TADPREPS program (Tabular Automated Data PREParation System) is a unified, command line-executable data preparation script intended to streamline the data preparation process that is performed on nearly every tabular datafile before any form of advanced data analysis is applied.